 - Eating traditional fondue (and feeling a bit drunk afterwards, wow it’s strong)

 4. Driving Through Alpine Gorgeousness in Austria

 Austria often takes a back seat in our minds when we think of Europe, overshadowed by Germany and Switzerland…but this place is not to be missed!
 I’ve driven through a few different areas of Austria on different occasions, and never have I been disappointed!

 The areas near Innsbruck and Hopfgarten and beautiful in the summer for relaxing, hiking, biking, and swimming – as well as wonderful mountain drives.
-The mountainous area near Reutte is convenient to popular sights in Germany and is a nice route to take.
+The mountainous area near Reutte is convenient to popular sights in Germany and is a nice route to take as well.

-Also, the journey from Munich to Salzburg is quick and quite scenic.
+Also, the journey from Munich to Salzburg is quick and quite scenic and a highly recommended route to take if you are driving from Munich to Italy.
 If you have time, there are some historic WWII sights along the way, but it’s more about the scenery for me.
 And while Salzburg is a wonderful and charming city, I must admit that driving south all the way from Salzburg to Italy made for one of the best highway road trips I have ever been on!

 We drove on a wide, well-maintained and fast driving highway among gorgeous mountain scenery, which castles dotting the landscape around us.
 Tunnels through the mountains added to the smooth journey, and always gave us a surprise scene when we exited the other side.
 I will never forget that road – honestly, it was an unexpected and stunning drive!